-- 1. The Reading Inventory will be given to assess reading levels of students in grades 2-5. - 2.
-Third grade students still scoring below a second-grade level will be placed on a list for monitoring.
+- 1. The I-Ready Reading diagnostic will be given to assess reading levels of students in grades K-5. - 2.
+1st-5th grade students who are scoring more than one grade level below on the I- Ready Diagnostic will be given a Reading Success plan.